Peter230655/pydy/docs/examples/3d-n-body-pendulum.rst

 -----

 - ``generate_ode_function`` needs C - contiguous arrays as inputs, if generator = 'cython' is used.
-This is ensured below by using ``np.ascontiguousarray(..)``.
+This may be ensured by using ``np.ascontiguousarray(..)``.

 .. jupyter-execute::